mhoumann/CommentsPlus/README.md

 CommentsPlus
 ============

-Formats code comments in italics, and enables extra formatting for special comments
+Formats code comments in *italics*, and enables extra formatting for special comments

 By Mads Houmann